One Big Beautiful Bill and Nursing Homes

 Medicaid Cuts Hit Nursing Homes Hard

 The Congressional Budget Office estimates the final version cuts $1 trillion from Medicaid and other health programs over 10 years.
 Since nursing homes depend heavily on Medicaid payments, these cuts directly threaten their ability to operate.
+Families can still maximize monthly benefits to cushion cuts by using programs that approve quickly and stack together.

 Provider Taxes Being Eliminated